hpaluch-pil/dev-ops-pub/packer/suse/README.md

 There is now experimentl support for Tumbleweed using file `opensuse-tumbleweed-amd64.json`.

-Known Bugs in Tumbleweed install:
-* one of network cards is not initialized - problem caused by rename

 # Bugs

 * no `man` installed - it is because ridiculous dependency